 Imagicle leverages OAuth 2.0 to connect to Office 365 services.
-For this reason, if calendar integration or Email To fax were already configured using Office 365 services, upgrading to the latest UC Suite version this integration will continue to work, guaranteeing greater security and solving the future problem related to the Basic Auth dismission.
+For this reason, if calendar integration or Email To fax were already configured using Office 365 services, upgrading to the latest UCX Suite version this integration will continue to work, guaranteeing greater security and solving the future problem related to the Basic Auth dismission.

 Features that currently support it are:

 Digital Fax’s Email to Fax